kbastug/nanopore-amr-nigeria/README.md

 ## Repository Structure

 - `hpc/` – Command-line scripts used for genome assembly
-- `galaxy/` – Documentation of Galaxy-based analyses and parameters
+- `analysis/` – Documentation of analyses and parameters
 - `software_versions.txt` – Software tools and versions used

 ## Data Availability